 top of page

-Leaving music school can feel like stepping off a cliff...
+Leaving music school can feel like stepping off a cliff.
 One day, your life is full of structure, milestones, and clear expectations.
 The next, you’re staring into an empty calendar, wondering where your sense of purpose went.

-Well, if you’ve found yourself feeling lost, worthless, or directionless since graduating, let me start by saying this: There's nothing wrong with you.
+If you’ve found yourself feeling lost, worthless, or directionless since graduating, let me start by saying this: There's nothing wrong with you.

 Why Musicians Feel Lost After Graduation